matrix-org/synapse/UPGRADE.rst

 unable to send email and SMS through them.
 There are no imminent plans to remove email and SMS support from Sydent altogether.

+For more details on why these changes are necessary see (link to blog).

 Email
 -----

-Following upgrade, to continue using email as a registration method admins can either:-
+Following upgrade, to continue sending email (and therefore register via an email address) admins can either:-

 * Configure Synapse to use an alternate email server (details follow).